 Carry on Crook comedies!
 The Big Job was brought to the screen by producer Peter Rogers and director Gerald Thomas, the two architects of the highly successful Carry On series of films.

-George Brain (Sidney James) and his gang – Booky Binns (Dick Emery), and Dipper Day (Lance Percival) – are sent to jail for 15 years after a bungled £50,000 robbery.
+George Brain (Sid James) and his gang – Booky Binns (Dick Emery), and Dipper Day (Lance Percival) – are sent to jail for 15 years after a bungled £50,000 robbery.

 As they serve their time, the boys have one consolation – they managed to hide the £50,000 they stole in a hollow tree and all they have to do is wait for their release, pick up the loot, share it and live happily ever after.

-Unfortunately in the years while they were in prison the field where they had hidden the money has been built on – and the hollow tree is now the backyard of the new police station.
+Unfortunately, during the 15 years they were in prison, the field where they had hidden the money has been built on – and the hollow tree is now in the backyard of the new police station.

 The group take a room in a boarding house overlooking the cop shop and plan their assault on the hollow tree from there.